Stein Neural Sampler: Fisher neural sampler

 One observation is that when our sampling distribution $p_\theta$ is close to the target $q$, the discriminator function $f_\eta$ tends to zero.
 Naturally, $f_\eta$ can be used as an diagnostic tool to evaluate how well our neural sampler is working.

 \paragraph{Fisher Divergence vs. KSD} Fisher divergence dominates KSD in the following sense \citep{liu2016kernelized}:

-Fisher divergence is stronger than KSD, and lot of other distances between distributions, such as total variation, Hellinger distance, Wasserstein distance, etc \citep{ley2013stein}.
+In fact, it is stronger than a lot of other distances between distributions, such as total variation, Hellinger distance, Wasserstein distance, etc \citep{ley2013stein}.

-\paragraph{Fisher Divergence vs. KL Divergence} KL divergence is not symmetric and usually not stable for optimization due to its division format, while KSD and Fisher divergence are more robust in contrast.
-Under mild conditions, according to Sobolev inequality, Fisher divergence is a stronger distance than KL divergence, which serves as the objective distance in SVGD.
-It implies that, theoretically, our framework has higher potentiality than SVGD.

-In SVGD or Stein GAN, the normalizing constant is unknown so it is hard to quantify how well the KL divergence is being minimized.
+\paragraph{Fisher Divergence vs. KL Divergence} KL divergence is not symmetric and usually not stable for optimization due to its division format, while KSD and Fisher divergence are more robust.
+Under mild conditions, according to Sobolev inequality, Fisher divergence is a stronger distance than KL divergence.
+Moreover, when the normalizing constant of the target density is unknown, the KL divergence can only be calculated up to additive constant.
+Thus, it is hard to quantify how well the KL divergence is being minimized.
 In comparison, both KSD and Fisher divergence only rely on the score function and hence, the values are directly interpretable as goodness-of-fit test statistics.

-\paragraph{Remark} The optimality assumption on discriminator may seem unrealistic.
-However, \begin{enumerate} \item Optimality of discriminator is an usual assumption for all GAN models mentioned in this paper.
+The optimality assumption on discriminator may seem unrealistic.
+However, \begin{itemize} \item Optimality of discriminator is an usual assumption for all GAN models mentioned in this paper.
 Optimization in deep neural networks are highly non-convex and the mini-max game in GAN model is extremely hard to characterize.
 Losing the assumption require tremendous amount of work \citep{arora2017generalization}. \item Many results suggest that deep neural networks with large capacity usually generalize well.
-Bad local minimum is scarce and more efficient optimization tools to escape saddle points are being developed \citep{kawaguchi2016deep, lecun2015deep, jin2017escape}. \end{enumerate} In practice, we suggest choosing a large enough discriminator network and after each iteration of $\theta$, we train $\eta$ for 5 times, as suggested in Wasserstein GAN \citep{arjovsky2017wasserstein}.
-Algorithm \ref{alg:FD} summarizes our training procedure.
+Bad local minimum is scarce and more efficient optimization tools to escape saddle points are being developed \citep{kawaguchi2016deep, lecun2015deep, jin2017escape}. \end{itemize}